stefnotch/math3model/CONTRIBUTING.md

 - `src/components/TopBar.vue` - Navigation Bar, with the `File`, `Export`, etc. menus
 - `src/components/WebGpu.vue` - Custom WebGPU code that is exclusively used by the exporter
 - `src/content-store/` - a reworked filesystem abstraction, unused
-- `src/engine/` - glue code for the native renderer (parametric-renderer-core)
+- `src/engine/` - glue code for the native renderer
 - `src/engine/sync-filesystem.ts` - syncs the textures with the native renderer
 - `src/engine/wgpu-engine.ts` - glue code, lets users ignore some messy async-await details
 - `src/filesystem/` - deals with saving and loading files.
 Uses the latest filesystem API together with a sandboxed "origin private filesystem".